-If your employer (including a tax-exempt organization) has a 401(k) plan or 403(b) plan, as applicable, consider making elective contributions up to the maximum amount of \$18,500 (\$24,500 if over age 50) in 2018, especially if you are unable to make contributions to an IRA.
+If your employer (including a tax-exempt organization) has a 401(k) plan or 403(b) plan, consider making elective contributions up to the maximum amount of \$19,000 (\$25,000 if age 50 or over) in 2019, especially if you are unable to make contributions to an IRA.
 You should also consider making after-tax, nondeductible contributions to a 401(k) plan if the plan allows, as future earnings on those contributions will grow tax-deferred.
-A nondeductible contribution to a Roth IRA can also be considered (see page 16).
+A nondeductible contribution to a Roth IRA can also be considered.

-Planning Suggestion: If you are a participant in an employer's qualified plan that allows employee contributions such as a 401(k) plan and are at least 50 years old, you can elect to make a deductible "catch-up" contribution of \$6,000 to the plan (for a \$24,500 maximum contribution).
-To make a "catchup" contribution, your employer's plan must allow such contributions.
+Planning Suggestion: If you are a participant in an employer's qualified plan that allows employee contributions such as a 401(k) plan and are at least 50 years old, you can elect to make a deductible "catch-up" contribution of \$6,000 to the plan (for a \$25,000 maximum contribution).
+To make a "catch-up" contribution, your employer's plan must allow such contributions.